Anchor Attention for Hybrid Crowd Forecasts Aggregation: Methodology

 \subsection{Brier Score Loss}

-We adopt a loss function that is based on the Brier score~\cite{brier1950verification}, which is naturally used to assess the quality of a probabilistic forecast.
-First, we define the Brier score and continue to describe how we adapt it as a loss function in our approach.
+We adopt a loss function that is based on the Brier score~\cite{brier1950verification}, which is widely used to assess the quality of a probabilistic forecast.
+We will first define the Brier score and then describe how we adapt it as a loss function in our approach.

-\begin{definition}[Unordered Brier Score] Given a forecast $P_{ij}=(p_{1},p_{2},\ldots,p_{n})$, and the actual outcome $o_i\in \Delta^n$, we use the Brier score $B(p)$ as a measure of accuracy:
+\begin{definition}[Unordered Brier Score] Given a forecast $\mathbf{f}=(\mathbf{f_{1}},\mathbf{f_{2}},\ldots,\mathbf{f_{n}})$, and the actual outcome $\mathbf{o}\in \Delta^n$, we use the Brier score $B(\mathbf{f})$ as a measure of accuracy:

 \end{definition}